hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/acapy-java-client.md

 New base class for integration testing with multiple agents.

-TODO parametrize agent startup to allow different tests to start agents with different settings.
+Parametrize agent startup to allow different tests to start agents with different settings.

+Add test with author/endorser flow.

             </td>
         </tr>